 Modifying the Fly Swatter

-Begin by modifying the electric bug zapper.
+Begin by modifying the electric fly swatter.
 Unscrew the back of the handle to access the electronics inside.
 Make sure to save the screws and the small push button which activate the device.

 You'll find all of the electronics on a small circuit board near the head of the zapper.
 Two small wires extend from the board to the head.
-One of these wires goes to the inner web of the racket and the other to the outer.
+One of these wires goes to the inner web of the swatter and the other to the outer.

 When used for its intended purpose, when a fly or other bug makes contact with both the inner and outer webs, it completes the circuit and gets zapped.
 (Remember this when you are using the tool—do not complete the circuit!)

-We won't be zapping any bugs, so you can remove the entire head.
+Remove the entire head from your swatter.
 Use the screwdriver to pry apart the halves, exposing the wires inside.

 Preparing the Hopper